angelovaag/FSC_scripts/README.md

 # FSC_scripts
 Scripts about the 16S analysis of FSC baseline microbial communities

-All files starting with DB are the SINTAX-formated database files used for assigning taxonomy
+All files starting with DB are the SINTAX-formated database files used for assigning taxonomy.
+DB_ncbi16S.fasta was primarily used for the FSC baseline analysis.
+The rest are supplemental.

 pipeline.txt file provides the general structure of the bioinformatics pipeline